Faboslav/structurify/.github/assets/modrinth/description.md

 **Currently it is possible to:**

-* **Globally disable all structures:** Easily disable all structures across your world with a single setting, streamlining your world generation experience.
+* **Globally disable all structures:** Easily disable all structures across your world with a single setting, simplifying your world generation process.
-* **Disable individual structures:** Disable specific structures individually, giving you precise control over which structures appear in your game.
+* **Disable individual structures:** Disable specific structures individually, giving you precise control over which ones generate in your world.
-* **Blacklist specific structures in individual biomes:** Customize structure generation by blacklisting specific structures in selected biomes, ensuring certain structures never generate in undesirable areas.
+* **Manage biomes for specific structures:** Customize the list of biomes for individual structures, ensuring they only generate in selected biomes.
-* **Globally set structure spread for all structures:** Set global spacing and separation modifiers for all structures, enabling consistent structure distribution throughout your world.
+* **Globally set structure spread for all structures:** Set global spacing and separation modifiers for all structures, enabling consistent structure spread throughout your world.
-* **Individually set structure spread:** Adjust spacing and separation values for individual structures, allowing for tailored generation distances between specific structures.
+* **Individually set structure spread:** Adjust spacing and separation values for specific structures, allowing for customized generation distances between them.

 **Possible future features that can be implemented:**